mamedev/mame/docs/source/usingmame/commonissues.rst

 Why is my non-official MAME package (e.g. EmuCR build) broken?
 Why is my official update broken?
 ------------------------------------------------------------------------------------------------

-In many cases, updates to various subsystems such as HLSL, BGFX, or Lua plugins come as updates to the external shader files as well as to the core MAME code.
-Unfortunately, builds that come from third parties may come as just a main MAME executable or with outdated external files, which can break the coupling between these external files and MAME core code.
-Despite repeated attempts at contacting some of these third parties to warn them, they persist in distributing broken MAME updates.
+Many MAME features, such as software lists, HLSL or BGFX shaders, Lua plugins and UI translations, use external files.
+Updates to these features often require the external files to be updated along with MAME.
+Unfortunately, builds provided by third parties may only include the main MAME executable, or may include outdated external files.
+Using an updated MAME executable with outdated external files causes issues with features reliant on the external files.
+Despite repeated requests that they distribute MAME complete with matching external files, some of these third parties persist in distributing incomplete or broken MAME updates.

-As we have no control over how third parties distribute these, all we really can do is disclaim the use of sites like EmuCR and say that we cannot provide support for packages we didn't build.
-Compile your own MAME or use one of the official packages provided by us.
+As we have no control over how third parties distribute MAME, all we really can do is recommend against obtaining MAME from sites like EmuCR.
+We cannot provide any support for packages we didn’t build ourselves.
+You can completely avoid these issues by compiling MAME yourself, or using an official package we provide.

-You may also run into this problem if you have not replaced the contents of the HLSL and BGFX folders with the latest files when updating your MAME install with a new official build.
+You may also encounter this problem if you do not update the contents of the hlsl, bgfs or plugins folders when updating your MAME installation with a new official build.

 .. _faster-if-X: